tolgaOzen/go-gotham/README.md

 ![gotham](https://user-images.githubusercontent.com/39353278/103892416-99f6c880-50fc-11eb-8869-af197ca81fd1.png)

-I have designed go-gotham for developers to help them create RESTful API.
+I have designed go-gotham boilerplate for developers to help them create RESTful API.
 I take advantage of some other libraries however, I did not neglect to add my codes into it.
 The aim of this boilerplate is to provide developers with scaffolding and common functionality which will make writing APIs exceedingly quick, efficient and convenient.
 ## Check out the documentation of supporting projects

 - Di ( https://github.com/sarulabs/di )